What's the Best Dog Food for French Bulldogs?

 Comical, affectionate, alert, stubborn, loving

-Unfortunately, the French Bulldog can be plagued with many different hereditary health conditions.
+Unfortunately, the French Bulldogs can be plagued with many different hereditary health conditions.
 Though diet alone cannot cure many of these problems, it can lay an excellent foundation to support good health in this sweet-natured breed.
-Among the most common health issues that can affect the French Bulldog are allergies, intervertebral disc disease, cherry eye, ear infections, and pyoderma.
+Among the most common health issues that can affect the French Bulldogs are allergies, intervertebral disc disease, cherry eye, ear infections, and pyoderma.

 Allergies